 I've published short stories and novels, written memoir and novellas, and my romance novels that have been translated into French, German, Spanish and Japanese.

 Fantasy is my favorite genre.
 At present, I'm working on two novels.
 The Madwomen of Mayfair is set in a somewhat magical mid-Victorian London.
-Four very different women, from varying segments of society, meet in an experimental mad house for women in which they have been incarcerated for committing "crimes" of individuality.
+Four women from very different segments of society meet in an experimental mad house for women in which they have been incarcerated for committing "crimes" of individuality.
 They must band together in an attempt to escape and create a life with safety and meaning in a world turned against them.
 In "At Midnight," a young woman must choose to accept her gifts from the gods, and give up the mortal love of her life, in order to save her people from brutal invaders who would destroy the art that sustains them.

 My short story, No Tongue Can Tell, was Shortlisted in the Writers' Village Best Writing Award Autumn 2012, a contest held in Britain.
 You can read the story by clicking on the Writers' Village link, above.

 John Yeoman, director of Writers' Village, described No Tongue Can Tell, as "A highly engaging pastiche of the 19th century horror genre.
 It has something in it, gloriously, of the idiom of Mary Shelley."
 The story has been translated into Spanish.

 My memoir, Drinking Tea with My Omi, was published in the Badlands Literary Journal, in 2011, page 146.

 My novella, The Golden Tooth, won Honourable Mention in the 33rd Annual International 3-Day Novel Contest, 2010.
 Judges said of The Golden Tooth: "Diana's voice really captured the era and character" of Hitler's Austria.